-CAUTION:
+CAUTION

-Do not interrupt the start-up sequence after changing SDZ from V{IL} to V{IH} .
+Do not interrupt the start-up sequence after changing SDZ from VIL to VIH-

 Do not interrupt the start-up sequence after changing SWS from 1 to 0.

-The default conditions of TPA2016D2 allows audio playback without I2C control.
-Refer to Table 4 for entire default conditions.
+The default conditions of TPA2026D2 allows audio playback without I2C control.
+Refer to Table 4 for the entire default conditions.